By Tom Polansek

 banned self-dealing with an eye toward crafting new rules to

-operator, this year launched an optional feature on its
+CME earlier this month launched an optional feature on its

 electronic trading platform designed to prevent wash trades by